CharlesZ54/debbit/DOCKER_README.md

 Once set up, every push to the master branch will:
 - Build the Docker image
 - Push it to `charlesz54/debbit` on Docker Hub
-- Tag it with branch name, commit SHA, and semantic versions
+- Tag it with `latest` and semantic versions

 ### Using the Published Image